The Uplift Mofo Party Tour

 The Uplift Mofo Party Tour (also known during 1988 dates as the Monsters Of Funk Tour) was a concert tour by Red Hot Chili Peppers to support their third studio album The Uplift Mofo Party Plan.
-Founding drummer, Jack Irons returned the band the previous year to finish out the band's tour and record the next album, The Uplift Mofo Party Plan, which ended up being the only album and full tour to feature the four founding band members: Anthony Kiedis, Flea, Hillel Slovak and Irons.
+Founding drummer Jack Irons returned to the band the previous year to finish out the band's tour and record the next album, The Uplift Mofo Party Plan.
+The album ended up being the only album and full tour to feature the four founding band members: Anthony Kiedis, Flea, Hillel Slovak and Irons.
 It was the band's biggest tour at the time and featured their first trip to Europe.
 Kiedis, who started to develop a major drug problem on the previous tour, started to fall deeper into his addiction and Slovak's addiction to heroin only grew stronger as well.
 Slovak died of a heroin overdose a few weeks after the end of the tour on June 25, 1988.
 The surviving three members regrouped for a small boat trip with then manager, Lindy Goetz.
 It was there that Irons decided he could no longer deal with being in the band and Slovak's death was too hard for him to handle so he decided to quit the band again, this time for good.

 A 30-minute film titled Red Hot Skate Rock was released in 1988.
 The footage was shot on September 20, 1987, in Los Angeles, California, by Vision Street Wear and featured an 8-song set by the band while many of the top skaterboarders from that era performed demos.
 The film was released on DVD in 2002 under the name, Vision: Vision DVD Volume 2.